sunmorgus/Dalek-Xmas-Tree/README.md

 	chmod u+x dalek.py
 	./dalek.py

 I've included some sound files in the snd directory; feel free to delete them and add your own.
-If you do, just update the files array with the appropriate file names:
+If you do, just update the files array with the appropriate file names.
+Also, make sure you update the directory variable if you didn't check out to the pi user's home directory:

 	def mainLoop():
 	    wiimote = None